 top of page

-• Writer's pictureMariaan Smit
+Writer's pictureMariaan Smit

 Navigating the Uncharted Waters of Collaborating with an Assigned Editor

-All parties involve share the same goal: creating a great book.
-In my opinion, having an editor involved in the entire process, from the plot outline to the final chapter, is essential for the best results.
+Having an editor involved throughout the entire process, from the plot outline to the final chapter, is essential for the best results.

 Give your editor space and time to do their thing.
 If it seems like your editor does not like your story, know they are doing their job well.
 You want someone on your team that has a keen eye and pays attention to all the detail.
 Critique is not a personal attack, it's an opportunity for growth.